Wutname1/Libs-RemixPowerLevel/README.md

 - **Settings**: Configure all options either in-game through the scrapping UI or via `/rpl` command

 The auto scrapper helps manage large amounts of gear during Legion Remix by automating the tedious process of manually selecting items to scrap.

-## Commands

-- `/rpl` or `/remixpowerlevel` - Opens the addon settings

-## Display Options

-All display features can be toggled on or off in the addon settings:

-- Character screen display
-- Tooltip display
-- Minimap button visibility

-## Screenshots

 **Auto Scrapper UI:**